• Home

 This may avoid an unnecessary long wait in A&E as some cases can be seen in a CAMHS crisis hub or managed remotely by their crisis team.

-From October 2023, GP referrals must be sent via our Integrated Front Door (IFD), designed to enable quicker and easier access to support.
+GP referrals must be sent via our Integrated Front Door (IFD), designed to enable quicker and easier access to support.
 IFD is a partnership between CAMHS and the Children and Families Contact Service, LB Camden's multi-agency team that incorporates the Multi-agency Safeguarding Hub (MASH) team and the First Stop Early Help team.

 The Contact service is responsible for: